dustindwayne/aut-3/README.md

 This repository provides the full **architecture specification** and a **defensive publication** describing AUT-3 in sufficient detail for research, prototyping, and prior-art protection.

-The specification is:
-- Mechanically precise
-- Engineering-focused
-- Free of hype
-- Independent of specific materials
-- Written for long-term feasibility

 ---

 ## Document Structure